 Australian Medical Sheepskin (BEST)

-Certified Medical Sheepskins ( AS4480.1 1998) must have a certain fibre length (30mm), pile density and thickness to ensure their unique therapeutic properties, and are treated to be Urine Resistant (UR) and washable at 80°C for thermal disinfection.
+To be Certified, Australian Medical Sheepskins ( AS4480.1 1998) must have 30mm long wool fibres, a pile density and thickness to ensure their unique therapeutic properties, and are treated to be Urine Resistant (UR) and washable at 80°C for thermal disinfection.

 Product Stamp Product Care Tag

-Medical sheepskins are specially selected chrome tanned sheepskins that have a very high wool pile density and are machine washable.
-Specialised chrome tanning produces a sheepskin that is Urine Resistant and machine washable in hot water.
-These medical sheepskins are suitable for incontinent users.
+Medical sheepskins are chrome tanned to make them machine washable and have a very high wool pile density.
+Specialised chrome tanning produces a sheepskin that is Urine Resistant and machine washable in hot water; making them suitable for incontinent users.
 The wool is clipped to a fibre length of 30mm for maximum pressure reduction.
 Tanning is necessary to prevent the wool from detaching from the skin.
 Certified Australian Medical Sheepskins (AS4480-1 1998) have even more prescriptive properties; making them the best available.